Chevrolet Chevy II / Nova: Second generation (1966–1967)

 1966 Chevy IIs introduced an extensive sharp-edged restyle based in part on the Super Nova concept car.
 In general, proportions were squared up but dimensions and features changed little.
 Highlights included a bold grille and semi-fastback roofline.
 "Humped" fenders in an angular rear end were reminiscent of larger 1966 Chevrolets, though the 1966 Chevy II and Nova had vertical taillights and single headlights.
 The lineup again started with Chevy II 100 and Chevy II Nova 400 models.

-For just $159 (equal to $ today) more than a Nova 400, buyers could choose a Nova Super Sport.
-Available only in a Sport Coupe, the Nova SS was top of the line.
+For just $159 (equal to $ today) more than a Nova 400, buyers could choose a Super Sport.
+Available only in a Sport Coupe, the SS was top of the line.
 The 194 CID inline-six was standard on the Super Sport, but any Chevy II (excluding four-cylinder) engine could be coupled with the SS.
-The Nova SS was visually distinguished by wide rocker panels and a bright aluminum deck lid cove.
-It had bright SS emblems on the grille and in the ribbed rear panel, and Super Sport script on the quarter panels.
+The SS was visually distinguished by wide rocker panels and a bright aluminum deck lid cove.
+It had a bright SS emblem on the grille and in the ribbed rear panel, and Super Sport script on the quarter panels.
 Wheel covers were inherited from the 1965 Malibu SS.
 Strato-bucket front seats were included, but a tachometer cost extra.
 The ’66 Chevy II sales brochure clearly promoted the Super Sport as the “Chevrolet Chevy II Nova Super Sport,” but the name "Nova" was not used anywhere on the body.
 Front and rear emblems displayed "Chevy II SS."
 In 1967, Chevy II was still the name of the vehicle, but the Nova SS option package replaced all Chevy II badging with Nova SS badging.

 The 90 hp 153 CID inline-four engine was only offered in the base Chevy II 100 series models.
 Buyers could also order a 194 CID inline-six engine (std. in the SS), a 230 CID inline-six, a 195 hp or 220 hp 283 CID V-8, a 275 hp 327 CID V-8 and the top engine, a new Turbo-Fire 327 CID V-8 delivering 350 hp.
 This engine was first seen in the Chevelle.
-This engine with the close-ratio four-speed manual transmission turned the normally mild Nova into a proper muscle car; The Powerglide automatic was not available with the 350 hp engine.
+This engine with the close-ratio four-speed manual transmission turned the normally mild Nova into a proper muscle car.
+The Powerglide automatic was not available with the 350 hp engine.

 The 1967 models received nothing more than a touch-up after a restyling for 1966.
 All Novas got a crosshatch pattern that filled the deck lid trim panel.
 The Nova officially was still called the Chevy II Nova and had overtaken the bottom-rung Chevy II 100 in sales.
 The Chevy II 100 lacked much in the way of trim or brightwork.
 1967 models carried significant improvements in the area of safety equipment.
 A government-mandated energy-absorbing steering column and safety steering wheel, soft interior parts such as armrests and sun visors, recessed instrument panel knobs, front seat belt anchors and dual brake master cylinders, were included in all 1967 models.